-Specification C3.15 does not apply to larger diameter electrical cables (ie where the opening is larger than those specified in Clause 5(a) and (b) of 2000 mm2 or 500 mm2).
+Specification C3.15 does not apply to larger diameter electrical cables (ie where the opening is larger than those specified in Clause 5(a) and (b) of 2000 mm or 500 mm).
 This does not mean that larger diameter electrical cables cannot be approved under C3.15.
 Larger diameter electrical cables can be approved under C3.15(a)(i) or, if necessary, as an Alternative Solution.